Insert data from a SQL Server procedure

 This example of an insert query in the SQL Server stored procedure is used to insert rows into a table.
 The code checks for the existence of the procedure beforehand to avoid errors on creation.
 The code makes it easy to call the created procedure with the parameters.
 And thus to standardise the insertion of data in this table.

-2. Hide the number of rows inserted
+3. Option to hide the number of rows inserted

 When you insert data from a SQL Server procedure, by default, the system displays the number of rows inserted.
 The SET NOCOUNT ON command tells SQL Server not to display the number of rows affected.
 In our case, inserted by the SQL INSERT query.
 Thus, if the option is enabled, the number of rows is not shown, as in the example below.
+This display option allows you to avoid polluting files or log tables during the execution of complex stored procedures.

 -- Deactivate the option to hide the number of insertions